TeknooSoftware/sellsy-client/README.md

 License
 -------
-States is licensed under the MIT Licenses - see the licenses folder for details
+Sellsy is licensed under the MIT Licenses - see the licenses folder for details

 Contribute :)
 -------------